 Greenfield's Bird City, WI initiative is part of our larger commitment to protecting all pollinators.
-The Bird City page is a part of our Pollinator Friendly Community page.
-It has received significant traffic since it has been launched, through the City's Facebook and Twitter accounts and it has been highlighted on our Latest City News page.
+The Bird City page can be found as a first level drop down from the main "Community" menu and is also part of our Pollinator Friendly Community page.
+It has received significant traffic since it has been launched, through the City's Facebook and Nextdoor accounts and it has been highlighted on our Latest City News page.
 Please follow the link for more info:

 I. Show that your municipality promotes and supports a bird club or other environmentally/ecologically-minded club.
 (Exclusions: Garden clubs, unless you demonstrate a strong focus on native plants)

 Greenfield supports a Pollinator Protection Committee that consists of two City staff members (including the City Forester) and 10-12 volunteers who live, work or play in the community. (follow the hyperlink for more info)